awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-intro.md

 ## Pricing for GameLift<a name="gamelift-intro-pricing"></a>

-GameLift charges for instances by duration of use and for bandwidth by quantity of data transferred\.
+GameLift charges for instances by duration of use, and for bandwidth by quantity of data transferred\.
 For a complete list of charges and prices for GameLift, see [Amazon GameLift Pricing](http://aws.amazon.com/gamelift/pricing)\.

 For information about calculating the cost of hosting your games or matchmaking with GameLift, see [Generating GameLift pricing estimates](gamelift-calculator.md), which describes how to use the [AWS Pricing Calculator](https://calculator.aws/#/createCalculator/GameLift)\.